pomeroyb/Create2Control/README.md

 A python library for controlling the iRobot Create 2

 ###Simple
 Create2API is made to give simple access to basic, often used functions on the iRobot Create 2.
-It is not meant to (and currently does not) support deep integration with the robot.
-If you want to drive your Create 2 around, activate its motors, and tell it to dock and charge, this API is for you.
-If you are hoping to run your Create 2 in 'Full' mode, and monitor its sensors yourself, you're better off referring to the Pyrobot2.py library.
+It keeps all the important info about your Create 2 in an easy to access JSON file.

 ###Safe
 Create2API has a lot of checks in place to make sure you don't send a bad command to your robot.
 If something won't work, Create2API will let you know!